Morgscode/hugo-theme-spaced-blog/README.md

 #### syntax highlighting

 This theme ships with a slightly altered monakai syntax highlighting stylesheet and more or less the default markup highlight configuration.
-To use it: add this to your site's `config.toml`
+To use it set the `noClasses` param to false in the `markup highlight` config.

 ```toml
 [markup]